WhitmanCS370/Frends-Audio-Archive/README.md

 ## Contributions:

-* Andrew Tate: Andrew worked on a first implementation of a cache.
+* Andrew Tate: Andrew worked on a first implementation of a cache and the soundMetaData class for organizing data.

 * John Leeds: John added many commands to interact with the storage such as adding and removing sounds, cleaning the archive, adding and removing tags, and searching by tags.